 Private German tutor versus classes

 I receive many enquiries throughout the year from prospects looking to learn German in London.
 Most are in a hurry and would like to be fluent in no time.
-I have previously written a blog article on whether learning German is a sprint or a marathon; please check out the article if it is of […]
+I have previously written a blog article on whether learning German is a sprint or a marathon.
+Please check out the article if it interests you. […]

 Was ist gendern?